 - Reduce speed and add vanilla wafer crumbs, coconut, and pecan.
 Mix to combine.

-- Pour into prepared bundt pan.
+- Pour into a prepared bundt pan.
 Bake for 70 minutes.

 - Allow to cool slightly before unmolding.